 Northwest Straits Initiative (NWSI) Family Tree

-The Marine Resources Committees (MRCs) - seven MRCs in our region that are locally based and administered through their County government.
+The Marine Resources Committees (MRCs): Seven MRCs in our region that are locally based and administered through their County government.
+This includes the Whatcom County MRC.

-The Commission - is a regional coordinating entity and works within state government to provide technical support and funding to each MRC.
+The Commission: A regional coordinating entity that works within state government to provide technical support and funding to each MRC.

-The Foundation - is non-profit, non governmental and helps to attract additional resources for the work of the Northwest Straits Initiative.
+The Foundation: A non-profit, non-governmental entity that helps to attract additional resources for the work of the Northwest Straits Initiative.

 MRC Staff Contact: Austin Rose